 Illustration of cold sore on different skin colors.
 A cold sore is a cluster of fluid-filled blisters.
 Healing often occurs in two to three weeks without scarring.
 Cold sores are sometimes called fever blisters.

-Cold sores — also called fever blisters — are a common viral infection.
-They are tiny, fluid-filled blisters on and around your lips.
+Cold sores, or fever blisters, are a common viral infection.
+They are tiny, fluid-filled blisters on and around the lips.
 These blisters are often grouped together in patches.
-After the blisters break, a crust forms over the resulting sore.
-Cold sores usually heal in two to four weeks without leaving a scar.
+After the blisters break, a scab forms that can last several days.
+Cold sores usually heal in 2 to 3 weeks without leaving a scar.

 Cold sores spread from person to person by close contact, such as kissing.
-They're caused by a herpes simplex virus (HSV-1) closely related to the one that causes genital herpes (HSV-2).
-Both of these viruses can affect your mouth or genitals and can be spread by oral sex.
-Cold sores are contagious even if you don't see the sores.
+They're usually caused by herpes simplex virus type 1 (HSV-1), and less commonly herpes simplex virus type 2 (HSV-2).
+Both of these viruses can affect the mouth or genitals and can be spread by oral sex.
+The virus can spread even if you don't see the sores.

 A cold sore usually passes through several stages:

 - Tingling and itching.
 Many people feel itching, burning or tingling around the lips for a day or so before a small, hard, painful spot appears and blisters form.

 - Blisters.
 Small fluid-filled blisters often form along the border of the lips.
 Sometimes they appear around the nose or cheeks or inside the mouth.

 - Oozing and crusting.
 The small blisters may merge and then burst.
 This can leave shallow open sores that ooze and crust over.